 On that theme of discipline, I feel in my late-30s I’ve finally started to get my financial act together.
 When things started to turn the corner for me, I started this blog and I’ve been writing ever since.
 Many of you have decided to follow along, so thanks for that.
 With readership comes questions and I welcome those.
 Here are some frequently asked questions about my retirement plan.

-Can you tell me more about your savings approach?
+Mark, can you tell me more about your savings approach?

 We do our best to pay ourselves first.
 We treat savings like bill payments every month.
 Money is automatically transferred from one account to another.
 It’s not as much as we’d like some months but every month, some money is transferred for investment purposes.
 We figure every tiny bit counts.

 What stocks do you own?

 Although I need to do some research before I buy any company, the simple fact is, there are not that many established dividend paying companies to own in Canada.
 An easy way to identify them – they are the top holdings of Exchange Traded Funds (ETFs) like these: XIU or VDY.